YuBlum/stark-lang/README.md

 Work in progress...

 ### Mem module
-NOTE: arena allocator and Arena_Array
-Work in progress...
+NOTE: arena allocator and `Tape` (non-reallocatable dynamic array with an arena, static memory or stack as it's backend) Work in progress...

 ### I/O module